-Nick, assistant professor in The Architecture at the College of Communication, Architecture + The Arts and is the principal of his own design office based in New York.
+Nick, Assistant Professor in the School of Architecture at the College of Communication Architecture + The Arts at Florida International University and is the principal of his own design office based in New York.
 Gelpi’s practice has been producing a diversity of projects from experimental structures and pavilions, to commercial retail design, and high-concept furniture and prototypes.
 Gelpi’s research is concerned with materials and representation, often incorporating procedures of fabrication and the conventions of testing through Mockups.

 Jacek, is a new-media artist, Director of the Radcliffe Arts + Design Incubator at the Art + Art History department at Florida International University and Associate Professor of Visual Arts.
 He came to the United States from Poland where he studied history and philosophy at the Jagiellonian University in Krakow.
 He holds a Bachelor of Arts degree in International Relations.
 Kolasinski received his Mater in Fine Arts and Bachelor in Fine Arts from FIU.
 Through his creative work, Kolasinski has tested complex video installations, single and multiple channel projections, as a well as site-specific projects in the context of public architecture.
 Kolasinski’s work is rooted in an international dialogue between two worlds: the “Old World” of Europe in Krakow, and the “New World” of the United States in multicultural Miami.